Nkondi

 Nkondi (plural varies minkondi, zinkondi, or ninkondi) are mystical statuettes made by the Kongo people of the Congo region.
 Nkondi are a subclass of minkisi that are considered aggressive.

+Etymology

 The name nkondi derives from the verb -konda, meaning "to hunt" and thus nkondi means "hunter" because they can hunt down and attack wrong-doers, witches, or enemies.

 Functions

 The primary function of a nkondi is to be the home of a spirit which can travel out from its base, hunt down and harm other people.
 Many nkondi were publicly held and were used to affirm oaths, or to protect villages and other locations from witches or evildoers.
 This is achieved by enlisting spiritual power through getting them to inhabit minkisi like nkondi.